 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-A great lawnmower can transform mowing from a chore into an enjoyable task and turn an overgrown lawn into a neatly manicured outdoor space, providing curb appeal for your home.
-In the long run, it can also save you money on lawn care services.
+A great lawnmower can transform mowing from a chore into an enjoyable task and turn an overgrown lawn into a neatly manicured outdoor space.
+It can also save you money on lawn care services.

 Since 2016, we have purchased over 34 lawn mowers and mowed hundreds of acres of grass in side-by-side tests.
 We mow too-tall and dew-wet grass as well as more typical dry turf.
 From old-school reel motors to traditional gas models powered by the latest Briggs & Stratton motors, to modern and powerful fully battery-operated mowers, read on to see all our favorites and how they performed.